DevTools for Alpine.js

 Licensing & accounts

-If you're using the extension commercially, you’ll need a license.
+If you're using the extension commercially, you'll need a license, there are two options:

 Yep.
 You can manage your activations right from the extension or your account.
 Super useful if you're switching machines or handling licenses for a team.